tiberiumboy/BlendFarm/obsidian/blendfarm/Task/Features.md

 [ ] - Before release - find a way to add an auto updater? https://v2.tauri.app/plugin/updater/
 [ ] - Provide user feedback when download/installing blender from the web.
 [ ] - Implement FFmpeg usage so that we can generate preview gif images within our preview window.
 [ ] - Write a python plugin to display Blender Manager from blender.
-We could operate blendfarm as cli mode within blender?m
+We could operate blendfarm as cli mode within blender?
+[ ] - Allow FFI interface to blenderManager from blender using python as a add-on scripts.